 The optics of most moderate cost telescopes are made in a couple of factories in China and are of consistently good quality.
 Dozens of manufactures take these same mirrors and lenses and put their own name on them.
 The only real differences are the name, colors, and accessories that they are bundled with.
 The examples below are ones that I have some personal knowledge of.
 You may find a better deal on something equivalent.

 The Celestron 76mm FirstScope is a table top single arm mini-Dobsonian telescope that is very inexpensive at about $50 list.
 It's occasionally less than $40 on sale.
 You will probably want to replace the low quality included eyepieces.
 It has a spherical mirror which reduces off axis image quality, but still gives very nice views at a very low price.

-The Orion FunScope 76mm TableTob Reflector is a similar telescope at a similar price.
+The Orion FunScope 76mm TableTob Reflector is a similar telescope with a spherical primary mirror at a similar price.
 Meade's EclipseView 82/300 Dob runs around $140 and includes support for solar viewing.
 Meade's LightBridge Mini 114 mm sells for about $150.